Dassault Mirage 2000: Peru

 In December 1982, Peru placed an $800 million order for 14 single-seat Mirage 2000Ps and two two-seat Mirage 2000DP trainers, with an option for eight and two more aircraft, respectively.
 Although the contract was signed in 1985, the Peruvian government, due to the country's financial issues, renegotiated the number of aircraft to be reduced to 10 single-seaters and two two-seaters.
 Handover of the first aircraft occurred in June 1985, although the first deliveries to Peru were not made until December 1986, after the initial training of pilots in France had been completed.
+Peru's Mirage 2000s underwent an inspection and partial electronic modernisation programme following a $140 million deal in 2009 that involved Dassault, Snecma, and Thales.
+The aircraft were expected to be retired by 2025 but nine Mirage 2000Ps and two Mirage 2000DP trainers are still reported to be in service in 2026 until replacement aircraft are procured.

+Cenepa War

 The Peruvian Air Force ordered a set of munitions similar to that ordered by Egypt, along with ATLIS II targeting pods.
 The Peruvian Mirages flew combat air patrol missions in 1995 during the Cenepa War.

-Peru's Mirage 2000s underwent an inspection and partial electronic modernisation programme following a $140 million deal in 2009 that involved Dassault, Snecma, and Thales.
-The aircraft are expected to be retired by 2025.